kosinw/windraw/README.md

 <img src="images/cover.png" width="500px"></img>

-Windraw is a rendering library for Windows that uses Direct2D or GDI+ for simple drawing such as shape rendering and bitmap blitting.
+Windraw is a rendering library for Windows that uses Direct2D for simple drawing such as shape rendering and texture rendering.

-This library was made originally for the purpose of my visualizer for my [A* algorithm](https://github.com/kosinw/astar); however, this can be extended to be used for 2D games and may be my preferred tool for building emulators and 2D gmaes.
+This library was made originally for the purpose of my visualizer for my [A* algorithm](https://github.com/kosinw/astar); however, this can be extended to be used for any 2D rendering and may be my preferred tool for building 2D emulators and 2D games.

 ## Authors
 - Kosi Nwabueze -- main developer (https://github.com/kosinw/)

+## Extending

+Future versions may include more sophisticated graphics APIs such as Direct3D or even OpenGL.
+C# bindings are definitely going to be implemented.

 ## Building